Finding the Best Travel Gifts

 An external battery or power bank is one of the most useful travel gifts that every traveler needs.
 It is one of my essential travel items and I always

-bring at least one external battery with me when travelling.
+bring at least one external battery with me when traveling.
 They are necessary to charge my smartphone and other electronics when I don’t have access to a power outlet – for example on a flight or when spending time outdoors or sightseeing.
 Like most people, I use my smartphone for everything from email to taking notes and photos to look up directions, so my battery is depleted very quickly.
 If you don’t want the traveler in your life to get stuck with a depleted battery, a power bank makes for a perfect affordable gift.

 Patti from The Savy Globe Trotter